eriknonayami/eriknonayami.github.io/README.md

-# Eri's forum transfer station.
+# Erik's forum transfer station.
 This repository is used to redirect user to two of my blog.

 Yiming “Erik” Su